 A while back, I bought this Nordic Ware Pro Cast Bundt Brownie Pan from Amazon.
 I’ve always loved bundt cakes and thought making mini bundt cakes would be fun.
 The mini bundt cakes that you make with this pan are cute individual servings and help with portion control too!
 I feel like the presentation of these individual cakes is so much prettier than slices of a big cake.

-I finished these off with some dark chocolate curls that I bought on a trip, but you could also make your own chocolate curls using your favorite chocolate bar and a peeler.
+I topped these with some dark chocolate curls that I bought on a trip, but you could also make your own chocolate curls using your favorite chocolate bar and a peeler.
+I also topped some with some chocolate sprinkles.
+These chocolate sprinkles here and also these chocolate sprinkles here are clearly labeled gluten-free.

 - 4 oz. unsweetened chocolate, chopped (I used Baker’s)